Pirates, Ahoy!

 Disneyland Park

 • Pirates of the Caribbean ride.
 The original attraction.
 This is the last attraction that Walt Disney himself had a hand in designing.
 It is a wonderful ride, longer and different than the Walt Disney World version.
 Disneyland’s version of this ride was updated in 2006 to include Captain Jack Sparrow in a few scenes.
+Guests may also see Jack Sparrow or Redd on occasion meeting Guests.

 Disney Cruise Line

-Pirate Sailings
+Pirate experiences

 • Look out for Pirate Night on select Disney Cruises.
 These special sailings are great for a swashbuckling adventure on the seven seas!
 Guests can enjoy a special party complete with pirate grub.
 All the entertainment becomes pirate themed, even Mickey Mouse gets in on the fun by dressing up like a pirate.
 To make the experience even more grand, guests can visit Bibbidi Bobbidi Boutique, which has been overrun with pirates for the night, to get a special pirate makeover.
 This is an immersive and fun way to connect with your inner scalawag!